-Flowering heads of wildcrafted Washington Solidago canadensis (Canada goldenrod).
+Flowering heads of wildcrafted Solidago canadensis (Canada goldenrod).
+Gluten free.
+Caffeine free.

-Take a small or larger handful or a single flower head, if applicable, and place inside a tea pot or tea mug.
-Brew the herbs using freshly boiled, filtered water.
-Steep covered for 10 minutes.
+Take a whole flower head or a section and place inside a teapot, tea mug, or French press.
+Brew using filtered, freshly boiled water.
+Steep, covered, for 10 to 15 minutes, then strain.
 Add honey or agave nectar if desired.